etherex/etherex/etherex/WhitePaper.md

 Conclusion
 ==========

 Using blockchain technology allows to solve many problems by having the users and the exchange access the same data as easily.
 New challenges are introduced at many levels, and allocation of resources have to be carefully managed to allow a good user experience and provide useful decentralized services.
+However, the possibilities combined with the inherent security of the network will allow for better, safer and simpler trading tools operating in total transparency.

 [ needs work... ]